 Magnesium will be often sufficient enough available in the marine aquarium, as it will be replaced with saltwater changes.

 In heavily planted marine tanks it might be necessary to add magnesium to maintain a Magnesium level around 1250-1350 ppm

-Unfortunately, calcium can't be easily added to the marine aquarium like other nutrients/elements, as the available calcium in the marine water depends and influences directly with the Alkalinity and PH Level of the marine water. but there are readily mixed solutions available which will keep that balance intact by increasing the Calcium level.
+Calcium can't be easily added to the marine aquarium like other nutrients/elements, as the available calcium in the marine water depends and influences directly with the Alkalinity and PH Level of the marine water. but there are readily mixed solutions available which will keep that balance intact by increasing the Calcium level.

-Potassium is another important nutrient for the marine algae.
-It will be commonly sufficiently enough available in the marine water as it will be replaced through saltwater changes ( Please check the salt used, that it includes Potassium ).
+Potassium is another important nutrient for the marine< macroalgae.
+It will be commonly sufficiently available in the marine water as it will be replaced by saltwater changes

 Beside the major nutrients mentioned above, macroalgae will need some minor nutrients to ensure a healthy growth and development.
 Sometimes these nutrients are often referred to as trace elements.

 Especially in heavily planted reef tanks / planted refugiums it might be necessary to add Iron.
 There are a few ready mixed Iron solutions available, which are specially made for marine aquariums.
 Be careful with normal Iron Solutions, as they might include Nutrients/Elements, which can be harmful to the marine aquarium inhabitants.

 There are ongoing discussions about what Iron level should be maintained.
 We have actually good experiences with an Iron level between 0.05-0,1 ppm.